-It’s Travel Tip Tuesday!
-And it’s my birthday!
+It’s my birthday!
 So today I’m highlighting my most favorite city in the world, the city I chose to live in for four beautiful years, Alexandria, Virginia.
 If you love fantastic food, beautiful views, farmers’ markets, or romance, Alexandria might be the place for you!
 Here’s a quick list of my top 5 favorite things about Old Town Alexandria.

 5. The Narrowest (and Second Narrowest!)
-House in America
+Houses in America

 This one has sentimental value to me.
 My very first apartment all on my own was located right across the street from the narrowest house in America.
 So I used to say that I had the best view in the world of the narrowest house in America.
 It has more square footage than my first apartment, but it’s only 7.5 feet narrow!
 You can find it at 523 Queen Street.